-- A Steam must produce a Constitution that delineates how it will govern its own affairs. - Every 10 years the entire population can select what Stream they belong to by order of preference.
-This is an opportunity for new Streams to form or old ones to dissolve. - A Stream must have more than 100,000 members.
+- A Steam must produce a Constitution that delineates how it will govern its own affairs. - Every 10 years the entire population selects what Stream they belong to by order of preference.
+This is an opportunity for new Streams to form or old ones to dissolve. - People can also elect to change Streams between national selection periods. - A Stream must have more than 100,000 members.
 If it has less, those who chose it are shifted to their next preference. - Expected streams might include Haredi, Mizrachi, Muslim, Christian, Druze, Chofshi (Liberal) and Dati.